What's the Difference Between Interlaced and Progressive Scan

 Do you have some interlaced videos or interlaced DVDs that need to be converted to progressive format?
 We'll show you how to do this.

-To deinterlace a video, you can use WinX HD Video Converter Deluxe.
+To deinterlace a video, you can use Winxvideo AI.

-- Step 1.
-Download and install WinX HD Video Converter Deluxe, and then open it.
+Step 1.
+Download and install Winxvideo AI, and then open it.

-- Step 2.
-Click + Video button to import your interlaced video that needs to be converted to progressive video.
+Step 2.
+Click Video Converter and then click + Video button to import your interlaced video that needs to be converted to progressive video.

 To deinterlace a NTSC or PAL DVD, you can use WinX DVD Ripper Platinum.